Is Your House Making You Sick?

 Lead in Drinking water.
 Lead can be leached into your drinking water by old pipes and fixtures in your home.
 Lead exposure can cause many health problems, especially in children, like learning disabilities or problems with attention spans.
 I personally filter all the water we use for drinking and cooking.
 I used to just think getting any water pitcher would do but I was shocked to find that most do not filter lead.
 I have only found one that does.
 I have two pitchers and I fill them several times a day!

 Dust Mites and Pet Dander.
 Both of these are two big asthma triggers.
 Dust mites like to hang out where human skin “flakes” collect, mainly sheets, beds, bathroom rugs or carpets.
 They also like dust.
 Hmm, Go figure.
 Pet dander is self explanatory, it comes from pets.
 Wash sheets and bathroom rugs weekly in hot water.
-Consider removing carpet and switching out to hardwood or laminate floors.
+Consider removing carpet or getting some professional cleaners from time to time.
+There is also the option of switching out to hardwood or laminate floors.
 These surfaces are so much easier to clean.
 Thirdly, control the dust in your house by frequently cleaning with a damp cloth or wet mop.
 What a chore huh?
 Split up the responsibility, hire someone or get excited about it because cleaning is hard work and you burn calories in the process.
 Look at the bright side.

 Our Feet.
 You would be shocked if you knew what you carried in on the soles of your shoes.
 Pesticides, weed killers and e.coli are tracked in on the dirt on the bottom of your shoes.
 Place a door mat on the outside of your entry doors as well as large rugs when you enter.
 Remove your shoes at the door to stop from spreading pollutants throughout the house.